25 Famous Painters Who Shaped the Art World As We Know it

 Tracy Emin is an icon of feminist art.
 Most of her work subverts the expectation that women be chaste, virginal, and motherly.
 Using examples of her own life, she showcases feminine sexuality and humanity in much of her work.

-Emin is an important feminist painter of this century as well.
+Emin is an essential feminist painter of this century as well.
 Much of her work is a self-portrait and revolves around female sexuality.
 She has numerous paintings depicting open legs and vaginas, many of which are also considered self-portraits.

 Photo Attribute: Flickr, B, Tracey Emin / Edvard Munch: The Loneliness of the Soul (May-August 2021)